risingwavelabs/risingwave-docs/docs/sql/query-syntax/query-syntax-with-ordinality-clause.md

 id: query-syntax-with-ordinality-clause
 slug: /query-syntax-with-ordinality-clause
 title: WITH ORDINALITY clause
+description: Add an additional integer column to the table.
 ---

 The `WITH ORDINALITY` clause can be used with set functions in the `FROM` clause of a query.
 An additional integer column will be added to the table, which numbers the rows returned by the function, starting from 1.
 By default, the generated column is named `ordinality`.